rjenki/BIOS512/README.md

 ```
 Rscript install.R
 ```
+If I add a package in order to run example code, I will specify that in the notes.

 ### Converting .Rmd files to .ipynb
 *You may not need this!
 But, here it is if you do...*